David Fried

 N/A

-I'm an addiction specialist in Jerusalem, and I offer counseling and therapeutic services to those who have concerns about their pornography use or sexual behavior in the Charedi world.
+I'm an addictions specialist in Jerusalem, and I offer counseling and therapeutic services to those who have concerns about their pornography use or sexual behavior in the Charedi world.

 My approach is based on the principles of care and honesty while being nuanced to each situation.
 All my work is approached from a trauma-informed perspective while being sensitive to Torah values.
 My approach to treatment is rooted in empathy, compassion, and the belief that everyone has the capacity for change, given their willingness to face their demons and shadows.